Navigation » List of Schools » Glendale Community College » Economics » Econ 101 – Microeconomics » Summer 2021 » iVAT Chapter 19

 B Consuming a hot dog has the lowest opportunity cost because if you consume a hot dog you are foregoing the consumption of a burger, which has a higher marginal utility per dollar compared to a hot dog.

-C Consuming a burger has the lowest opportunity cost because if you consume a burger you are foregoing the consumption of a hot dog, which has a lower marginal utility per dollar compared to a burger.
+C Consuming a burger has the lowest opportunity cost because you are foregoing the least in terms of dollars spent on consumption.

-D Consuming a burger has the lowest opportunity cost because if you consume a burger you are foregoing the consumption of a hot dog, which has a higher marginal utility per dollar compared to a burger.
+D Consuming a burger has the lowest opportunity cost because if you consume a burger you are foregoing the consumption of a hot dog, which has a lower marginal utility per dollar compared to a burger.

 Question #3

-A Reducing people’s substitution constraint.
+B Reducing people’s substitution constraint.

-B Compensating people with money as the price of a good increases.
+C Compensating people with money as the price of a good increases.

-C Substituting money with consumption.
+D Substituting money with consumption.

 Question #4